Do You Need a Lawyer to Get Child Support in Ontario? A Barrie Parent’s Guide

 Step-by-step: DIY and Lawyer-Led Paths in Barrie

-- Gather 3 years T1 General, Notices of Assessment, pay stubs, employer letter, benefits summaries.
+- Step 2: Gather 3 years T1 General (tax returns), Notices of Assessment, recent pay stubs, employer letter, benefits summaries.

-- Calculate table amounts; list section 7 expenses with receipts.
+- Step 3: Calculate table amounts using Ontario look-up; list section 7 (special expenses) with receipts.

-- Attend first appearance/conference with organized disclosure and parenting timeline.
+- Step 6: Attend first appearance or conference with organized disclosure, timeline, and parenting schedule.

-- Set annual disclosure reminders; update promptly after income/schedule changes.
+- Step 8: Set annual disclosure reminders; update support promptly after income or schedule changes.

-- Free consult to triage income, parenting time, section 7, and enforcement needs.
+- Step 1: Free consult to triage income, parenting time, section 7 (special expenses), and enforcement needs.

-- Build tailored disclosure plan; flag self-employment/dividends/overtime/perks early.
+- Step 2: Build tailored disclosure plan; flag self-employment, dividends, overtime, or cash perks; request documents early.

-- Pursue consent via negotiation/mediation; draft enforceable agreement or consent order.
+- Step 3: Pursue consent through negotiation or mediation; draft an enforceable separation agreement or consent order.

-- If no consent, file accurate pleadings and Form 13; request early conference.
+- Step 4: If no consent, file accurate pleadings and Form 13; request early case conference date.

-- Serve clear proposal with guideline tables and receipts; narrow issues pre-motion.
+- Step 5: Serve a clear proposal with guideline tables and receipts; narrow issues before any motion.

-- Finalize order/agreement; enroll with FRO; diarize review triggers and tax-time updates.
+- Step 6: Finalize order or agreement; enroll with FRO; diarize review triggers and tax-time updates.

 Timeframes and what to expect in Barrie